A message from the Chair

 Administration Team

-As of 1 July 2024, Buck, the Plan Administrator, is operating as Gallagher Pensions Administration.
 If you have any questions about your benefits, you can contact them by:

 To read general information about the Plan, go to our website, elilillygrouppensionplan.co.uk